thomd/mad-pages/git.md

+# Git Best Practices

+Show changes of a specific commit

+    git log A^..A -p

 # Resolve Merge Conflict

     git merge --abort                 # OPTION 1: abort the merge and get back to the state before `git merge develop`